 Span of control is also known as span of management or span of supervisor and span of authority.
 A manager cannot supervise the activities of the unlimited number of people.
 It is an important principle that states that there should be manageable number of subordinates under one superior.
 Knowing span of control is necessary because managers/executives have limited both time and ability.
 The span of control refers to the number of subordinates a manager can supervise effectively.

 i.
 Span of management (or span of control) implies the number of subordinates a superior can manage (or control) effectively.
-It is a key determinant of complexity of manager’s job, the number of managers required, and the shape (or structure) of the organisation.
+It is a key determinant of complexity of manager’s job, the number of managers required, and the shape (or structure) of the organization.

 ii.
 Span of control (or span of management) refers to the number of subordinates who can be effectively controlled (or managed) by a superior.
 It also denotes the number of subordinates who report to a superior.

-ii.
+iii.
 Span of control (or span of management) refers to the number of subordinates who directly report to the superior, or the number of subordinates that a superior can manage effectively.

 Factors Determining Span of Management

 Following factors determine a proper span of management:

 Capacity of a manager to manage, i.e., planning and decisionmaking, leading and motivating, communicating, controlling, etc., affects the span of management.
 Obviously, a manager with more managerial capacity can manage more subordinates in a given situation.
 In the same way, a manager’s attitudes and personality aspects do affect the span of management.